OctopusDeploy/docs/docs/installation/sql-server-database.md

 Make sure the Octopus Deploy server is connecting to the listener which will route database requests to the active SQL Server node and allow for automatic fail over.
 Learn about [connecting to listeners and handling fail over](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/listeners-client-connectivity-application-failover).

-A typical connection string for using a SQL Server AlwaysOn availability group looks like this:
+A typical connection string for using an SQL Server AlwaysOn availability group looks like this:

 ```plain
 Server=tcp:AGListener,1433;Database=Octopus;IntegratedSecurity=SSPI;MultiSubnetFailover=True